genus-ai/engineering-homework/README.md

   2) Take the rest, join the customers that have typed their name/surname in the wrong field
   3) Take the rest, join the customers that have a typo in their name

-The output should be a joined dataset with client columns, our columns and an extra column indicating the "quality" of the join.
+The output should be a (left) joined dataset with client columns, our columns and an extra column indicating the "quality" of the join (if a match was found).

 ### Part 2 - Report